-\textbf{Effect of training state.} It can be observed in Table \ref{tab:mse_acc} that the quality of the estimated inputs is higher when the attack is performed after the training phase rather than before.
-Furthermore, Figure \ref{fig:epochs_mse} details how the MSE values between the original and the estimated inputs progress through the model training epochs.
-It is again visible that the estimates become more accurate as the model is trained.
-This is expected since a trained model's output contains more information about the inputs compared to a random, untrained model.
-However, it is misleading to think that an untrained model is not vulnerable to the attack.
-As the results displayed Table \ref{tab:main_results} (in the Supplementary Material) demonstrate, an untrained model is vulnerable as well.

-\textbf{Comparing with other attacks.} Figure \ref{fig:comparisons} and Table \ref{tab:comp_img} compare the results obtained from UnSplit with the attacks in \citep{he_model_2019}.
+\textbf{Comparing with other attacks.} Figure \ref{fig:visual_comp} presents the randomly chosen visual results for a split depth of two resulting from UnSplit and the white-box and query-free attacks described in \cite{he_model_2019}; Figure \ref{fig:comp_psnr} displays the PSNR between the recovered images and the original images in the three attacks, averaged over 5 runs each.
 To compare the attacks under similar threat models, we assume that the attacker does not have access to any specific dataset in any of the scenarios.
-The estimates generated by the white-box attack are on average 38\% more accurate than those generated by UnSplit.
-This is expected since the adversary knows the model parameters in the white-box scenario, which is a significant, though unrealistic, advantage.
-On the other hand, UnSplit results in more accurate estimates by an average of 32\% compared to the query-free attack, which has a more similar adversarial capability.
-Finally, it can be seen from Table \ref{tab:black_box_query} that UnSplit performs comparable to the black-box attack in \citep{he_model_2019} when the attacker has a very limited query budget.
-The required query values are obtained by averaging 30 runs of the He et al. \citep{he_model_2019} attack with 500 images each.
+The estimates generated by the white-box attack are expectedly more similar to the original inputs, and produce higher PSNR values since a white-box adversary has unlimited access to the client model, an unrealistic scenario for a SplitNN setup.
+On the other hand, UnSplit results in more accurate estimates compared to the query-free attack.

+Table \ref{tab:black_box_query} displays the average number of black-box queries made by the server in \cite{he_model_2019}'s black-box attack to reach the same PSNR values UnSplit obtains.
+With each query corresponding to a single input (image) given to the client model, the results indicate that if the attacker has a very limited query budget (e.g. 12 for MNIST with a split depth of 1, and 71 for CIFAR10 with depth 4), the black-box attack produces similar results with UnSplit.
 However, taking into account the details of the default SplitNN setup (Figure \ref{fig:splitnn_client_data}), it is not possible for the server to send queries to the client without violating the protocol.
-Therefore, black-box attack is not an honest-but-curious attacker model.
+Therefore, black-box attack is not an honest-but-curious attacker model and does not fit our threat model.